debitoor/debitoor-api-docs/README.md

 The following resources will help you get up to speed.

 ##Getting started
-Follow this simple guide and you'll hopefully be up and running in no time.
-(If not, please [contact us](mailto:team@debitoor.com) - we'd be happy to help):
+Follow these three steps and you'll hopefully be up and running in no time.
+(If not, please [contact us](mailto:techteam@debitoor.com) - we'd be happy to help):

 1. [Register your application](#registration) to give your app access to the API.